armanfm/zk_rollup/README.md

   - [x] Converting `Fp` inputs to `Fr`.
   - [x] Generating VK/PK for aggregator.
   - [x] Producing the final aggregated proof.
+  - [x] **Private verification of the aggregated proof within the rollup** ✅

-* It still does not verify the internal aggregated proof.
+* Aggregated proofs still do not verify individual proofs inside the circuit (full recursion not implemented yet).

 ---